 The Challenge America category offers support primarily to small and mid-sized organizations for projects that extend the reach of the arts to underserved populations — those whose opportunities to experience the arts are limited by geography, ethnicity, economics, or disability.
 Age alone (e.g., youth, seniors) does not qualify a group as underserved; at least one of the underserved characteristics noted above also must be present.
 Grants are available for professional arts programming and for projects that emphasize the potential of the arts in community development.

-Beginning on January 24, SHADOW (Save Habitat And Diversity Of Wetlands) hosts weekly Saturday work parties in 2015.
-Work parties to restore habitat on SHADOW Lake Nature Preserve are hosted every Saturday from 10 AM – 2 PM, rain or shine.
-From planting native plants, removing invasive species, building habitat zones, carpentry, landscaping, trail maintenance and more – SHADOW works to preserve and restore wetland habitat in South King County.
+SHADOW (Save Habitat And Diversity Of Wetlands) is hosting weekly Saturday work parties in 2015 to restore habitat on SHADOW Lake Nature Preserve.
+Work parties take place from 10 AM – 2 PM, rain or shine.
+Tasks may include planting native plants, removing invasive species, building habitat zones, carpentry, landscaping, trail maintenance and more.
 Most projects require moderate to heavy exertion, including but not limited to: lifting, walking, digging, pulling, and hiking.
 Please come with a water bottle, warm layers, and a smile!
 No experience necessary, snacks and tools provided.
-To RSVP and for more information, please contact Sahara at email@example.com
+To RSVP and for more information, please contact Sahara at firstname.lastname@example.org

 The Highline Historical Society’s new exhibit at SeaTac City Hall displays photos and artifacts from Tyee and Glacier High Schools, and Sunset Junior High and Chinook Middle School.
 All of these schools are (or were) affiliated with the Highline School District, and are located in the City of SeaTac.